Laragear/SubscriptionsDemo/README.md

 ### Checking capabilities

 To avoid using complex syntax, you can use convenient methods to check for the capabilities of a subscription.
-Use `check()` along the capability key in `dot.notation` and one of the self-explanatory methods to check if a condition is true or false.

 ```php
 $user = Auth::user();